-Business analytics involves working with large sets of data, this data can be of varied nature like- consumer preferences, what they like-dislike, their buying patterns and so on.
-It is used by almost all industries like Banking, Telecommunication, FMCG, IT, Auto ancillary, Insurance and so.
+The following article provides an outline for Career in Business Analytics.
+Business analytics involves working with large data sets; this data can be of varied nature, like- consumer preferences, what they like-dislike, their buying patterns, and so on.
+Almost all industries, such as banking, telecommunications, FMCG, IT, auto ancillary, and insurance, among others, use it.

 - MIT Sloan School of Management, USA

 - Imperial College of Business School, UK

 - University of Texas – Austin McCombs School of Business

 - Welingkar Institute of Management

 To pursue a career in business analytics and to be eligible to study it, a graduation is a must, preferably in Finance, Engineering, Economics, IT, or any other relevant degree.
 Some universities prefer students with some prior work experience, but it is not mandatory.
 Depending on the university, you may take various entrance exams like GMAT, GRE, CAT, and NMAT.
 Thus, it is advisable to shortlist universities of interest and understand their specific prerequisites.

 As mentioned in the introductory paragraph, various industries use business analytics.
 Therefore, a degree in business analytics can open doors to different industries.
 This can be helpful for someone looking to shift from their current industry and explore new ones.

 The skills acquired enable an individual to choose the industry and company of his/her choice and give them a lot of flexibility in choosing their employer.